Maximizing Profits and Minimizing Loss

 - Manufacturing Resource Planning (MRP II).
 They track raw materials and finished goods, labor, overhead and provide the total cost of production for an item.

-In truth, they are the ancestors to the whole ERP system itself.
+In truth, they are the ancestors of the whole ERP system itself.
 ERP is an outgrowth of the original manufacturing software that relied on several discrete components that managed just the manufacturing aspect.

 Once we had large databases at our disposal, all it took was a little bit of clever programming to integrate all that information so it could be shared by the entire company.
 There was no longer need to rely on employees entering the same data over and over again by hand.
 With the advent of RF-ID tags and barcodes, handwritten entries are eliminated.

 If you’re not using a modern ERP system, you have a significant disadvantage compared to your competitors.
-Call us today, and we will put you back it the race!
+Call us today, and we will put you back in the race!

 In just 20 minutes our Job Shop Experts can show you the best options for your business.
 Sign up here for a Free Demo of the E2 Shop System.